apiaryio/apiaryio.github.com/_posts/2015-05-28-API-Blueprint-GitHub.md

 <img width="640" src="/images/2015-05-28-API-Blueprint-GitHub/codeblocks.png" alt="GFM" />

-## Better API Design through Collaboration
+## Better API Design Through Collaboration

-API Blueprint recognized by GitHub improves readability and accessibility of  API designs.
-Helping everybody to read, write, share and discuss API blueprints.
+Now that API Blueprint is recognized by GitHub, this vastly improves the accessibility and readability of other public blueprints.
+Helping everybody to read, write, share and discuss API design.

-And what is a better way to learn about API design but reading other blueprints?
+Plus, what’s a better way to learn about API design than to read other blueprints?

-Let me know how this works for you!
+Isolated API design is hard.
+So, get out there and start sharing and collaborating with one another to design APIs that last.